MetaVR VRSG Provides Visuals for JTAC Simulation

 In January 2015, MetaVR's business partner BSI completed a contract to overhaul/refresh the technology of the Multi-Purpose Supporting Arms Training (MSAT) dome at NSAWC's Joint Close Air Support schoolhouse.
 BSI led a team of engineers from partner companies Scalable Display Technologies, Boston Tech Partners, NVIS, and MetaVR in the rapid upgrade of the system, which has since been rebranded as CAVE.
 Students began training on the upgraded system within 3 weeks of delivery and installation of the systems.

 The 22 VRSG visual channels in the CAVE system provide out-the-window (OTW) views for the dome, instructor station, and role player stations, as well as views for UAV camera feed and the simulated rangefinder/designator.
 As a significant cost savings measure, which also demonstrates the flexibility of the COTS systems installed for the upgrade, the existing rigid shell 5-meter 240 degree FOV dome and Sony projectors were fully repurposed in the upgraded simulator.
-This new baseline simulation training system is being proposed for other Navy training sites that currently conduct simulation training on other legacy JTAC simulators.
+BSI is under contract to install this new baseline simulation training system at two other Navy training sites to replace other legacy JTAC simulators.

 The system uses BSI's MACE as the CGF/SAF at the instructor station, pilot station, and in the two desktop-based classroom systems, and MetaVR's VRSG, geospecific 3D terrain, and model libraries.
 It also uses BSI's Viper DIS radio for an operationally realistic communications environment and DIScord for AAR and debrief.
 As part of the simulation technology upgrade, MetaVR has built and delivered to NAS Fallon 2 cm per pixel resolution geospecific 3D terrain of two target ranges on the Fallon Range Training Complex (FRTC) used for field training in the JTAC qualification course.
 The 2 cm per pixel imagery of the B-17 and B-19 ranges was captured by MetaVR's portable UAV, MetaVRC.
 The portable UAV was built and flown by Swift Radioplanes in military controlled air space.